crios1/minions/docs/concepts/minions.md

         ctx.price = await self.price_api.get_price(ctx.symbol)
 ```

-Resources can also depend on other resources; the graph is started once and reference-counted.
+Resources can depend on other resources; Gru reference-counts the graph and shuts down unused nodes when a minion stops.

-## Lifecycles
+## Lifecycles and observability

-Minions inherit lifecycle hooks from `AsyncService`:
+Minions inherit `startup`, `run`, and `shutdown` hooks from `AsyncService`.
+Gru:

-- `startup` – initialize derived state or validate config.
+- starts each minion as a task and waits for `startup`
-- `run` – optional background loop for long-lived tasks.
+- logs workflow/step start, success, abort, and failure (with user file/line when available)
-- `shutdown` – cleanup; called even when startup fails.
+- emits Prometheus counters/gauges/histograms for workflows and steps

-Gru starts minions as tasks, waits for startup to finish, and handles shutdown when you stop a minion or the process exits.
+- cancels outstanding workflows during shutdown and drains the state store